mindphluxnet/codm-mythic-upgrade-simulator/README.md

 # Mythic Upgrade Simulator for Call of Duty Mobile
 This script simulates pulls from the Mythic Upgrade crate and outputs the average cost.
+It's the same script I used to obtain the values used to create the [Mythic Upgrade Calculator](https://codm.gg/mythic-upgrade-calculator) on CODM.GG

 # Requirements